Freakwill/pyrimidine/README.md

     default_size = 20
 ```

-There is two main kinds of containers: list-like and tuple-like, as in programming language `Haskell`.
+There is two main kinds of containers: list-like and tuple-like.
 See following examples.

 ```python
 # individual with chromosomes of type _Chromosome